reese159/LINE-TTS/docs/DeveloperGuide.md

 - **`file_reader.py`**: Responsible for handling file inputs, specifically for extracting text content from PDF files.
 It includes logic to crop headers and footers to get clean text for narration.

 - **`text_summarization.py`**: This module interfaces with the OpenAI API to provide text summarization capabilities.
-It takes a body of text and returns a condensed version.

 - **`voice_blend.py`**: The core of the voice customization feature.
 This module contains the logic for blending multiple voice tensors based on user-defined weights to create a unique, custom voice for narration.